romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What is the main difference between visible and secret teams in a GitHub organization?
+Q: What is the main difference between visible and secret teams in a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Visible teams are open to all organization members, while secret teams are private, only seen by team members and owners**